EnvGen/Tutorials/amplicons-overlap.rst

 **STEP 11: Classifying OTU**
-	If you're working with 16S, I recommend using the online RDP classifier: http://rdp.cme.msu.edu/classifier/classifier.jsp.
+	If you're working with 16S, I recommend using the online `RDP classifier <http://rdp.cme.msu.edu/classifier/classifier.jsp>`_.
 Download the fullrank result when you're done.
 You can also install RDP and run it locally.
 If you're working with 18S, 23S or 28S, I recommend the SINA classifier.
-Its online version (http://www.arb-silva.de/aligner/) only accepts 1000 sequences at a time.
-You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the SINA classifier locally: http://www.arb-silva.de/no_cache/download/archive/SINA/builds/2013/build-103/
+Its `online version <http://www.arb-silva.de/aligner/>`_ only accepts 1000 sequences at a time.
+You can choose to divide your file into chunks of 1000 sequences, and then concatenate the results, or you can download and run the `SINA classifier locally <http://www.arb-silva.de/no_cache/download/archive/SINA/builds/2013/build-103/>`_.

 **STEP 12: Creating an OTU table**